wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/portal-examples.md

     📊 Add a tab in the PBX dashboard
 </a>

-### Adding a new tab in the PBX user edition form
+### Adding a New Tab in the PBX User Edition Form

 ![New pbx user tab (small)](/img/portal-custom-pbx-user-tab.png)

-You may want to create you own page / form in a PBX form.
+You may want to create your own page/form in a PBX form.
 See [This section](./portal#adding-tabs-in-a-form) for more information.

 ```js